guiyuanju/codebeats/README.md

 # Piano Keyboard Sound Simulator

-A Rust-based piano simulator that maps your keyboard keys to musical notes, creating a harmonious typing experience optimized for programming workflows.
+A minimal Rust-based piano simulator that maps your keyboard keys to musical notes, creating a harmonious typing experience optimized for programming workflows.

 ## Features